Peeyush-04/Networking/README.md

 ## 🧮 IP Addressing Schme

-The network utilizes Fixed-Length Subnet Masking (FLSM), starting with the base network `172.11.0.0/16`.
+The network utilizes Fixed-Length Subnet Masking (FLSM), starting with the base network `172.11.0.0/16`.
 Each LAN is assigned a `/28` subnet to accommodate end devices and servers, while `/30` subnets are used for router interconnectons.

 **Sample Subnet Allocation:**